 Transactional, crash-safe storage of dictionary data.
 See Section 14.3, “Transactional Storage of Dictionary Data”.

 Uniform and centralized caching for dictionary objects.
 See Section 14.4, “Dictionary Object Cache”.

 A simpler and improved implementation for some

-A data dictionary-enabled server entails some general operational differences compared to a server that does not have a data dictionary; see Section 15.6, “Data Dictionary Usage Differences”.
+A data dictionary-enabled server entails some general operational differences compared to a server that does not have a data dictionary; see Section 14.7, “Data Dictionary Usage Differences”.
 Also, for upgrades to MySQL 8.0, the upgrade procedure differs somewhat from previous MySQL releases and requires that you verify the upgrade readiness of your installation by checking specific prerequisites.
-For more information, see Section 2.10.1, “Upgrading MySQL”, particularly Verifying Upgrade Prerequisites for Your MySQL 5.7 Installation.
+For more information, see Section 2.10, “Upgrading MySQL”, particularly Section 2.10.5, “Preparing Your Installation for Upgrade”.